Helga Nowotny: Professional positions

 In 1981-1982 and 2003-2004 Nowotny was a Fellow at the Wissenschaftskolleg zu Berlin and from 1992 to 1999 Permanent Fellow at Collegium Budapest/Institute of Advanced Study.
 Before moving to ETH Zurich, she was Professor and Head of the newly founded Institute for Theory and Social Studies of Science of the University of Vienna.

 From 1998 on, Nowotny was Director of the Collegium Helveticum at ETH Zurich.
 She was the founding director of the post-graduate fellowship programme based at ETH “Society in science: the Branco Weiss Fellowship” until 2004, when she returned to her native Vienna.
 From 2008 to 2014, Nowotny was a member of the Holberg Committee, which awards the Holberg prize to scholars who have made outstanding contributions to research in the arts and humanities, social sciences, law or theology.

-Nowotny has held teaching and research positions at the Institute of Advanced Study in Vienna, King's College, Cambridge, UK, the University of Bielefeld, the Wissenschaftszentrum Berlin and the École des Hautes Études en Sciences Sociales in Paris.
+Nowotny has held teaching and research positions at the Institute of Advanced Study in Vienna, King's College, Cambridge, UK, Bielefeld University, the Wissenschaftszentrum Berlin and the École des Hautes Études en Sciences Sociales in Paris.
 Nowotny is vice president of the council for the Lindau Nobel Laureate Meetings.
+She is a member of the Academic Senate at the Swedish Collegium for Advanced Study in Uppsala, Sweden.